 Science improves the cost-effectiveness of habitat management undertaken to boost woodcock numbers – management efforts that also help other wild species that share young forest with woodcock.

 Are non-native invasive shrubs as effective as native shrubs at providing nesting cover?
 How far do males travel between springtime display territories and feeding habitats?
 How close to breeding areas should nesting and brood-rearing cover be located?
 Where do woodcock go during bad weather?
 What kinds of habitats do woodcock use during migration?
-These are just a few of the questions that well-designed research projects are helping to answer.
+These are just a few of the questions that research projects are helping to answer.